RyanLee-png/cybersecurity-notes/networking/osi-model.md

 - Transport layer: SYN flood attacks
 - Application layer: SQL injection, XSS
 -
-## Personal notes
+## Personal Reflection

-Before learning the OSI model, networking felt confusing to me.
+Before studying the OSI model, I saw networking as a collection of isolated concepts and memorized protocols without understanding their relationships.

-After studying it, I realized that most cyber attacks target specific layers, not the entire system.
-This model helps me think like both a defender and an attacker.
-.
+Learning the OSI model changed my mindset.
+I began to analyze security problems layer by layer instead of blaming the entire system.
+For example, I now understand why attacks like IP spoofing occur at the network layer, while SQL injection belongs to the application layer.

+This structured way of thinking helped me develop a defender’s perspective and is one of the first moments where I started thinking like a cybersecurity student rather than just a learner.